p3zo/rhythmic-relationships/README.md

 ### Parts

-The "parts" of a piece of music are style-dependent, but can be loosely categorized according to orchestration principles and musical texture.
-For styles like pop, rock, or jazz, an appropriate split might be percussive, bassline, harmonic, and melodic.

-Because there is no publicly available dataset with these category labels, we use a list of instrumental categories adapted from the program categories in the [General MIDI spec (Level 2)](https://en.wikipedia.org/wiki/General_MIDI_Level_2):
+The "parts" of a piece of music are the strands of melody or harmony that make up the musical texture.
+The grouping of instruments into parts depends on musical style.
+For styles like pop, rock, or jazz, an appropriate set of parts might be percussive, bassline, harmonic, and melodic.
+We adopt the approach of MusicVAE [Roberts et al, 2018] which defines three parts to model multi-stream music: Drums, Bass, and Melody.
+Because there is no publicly available dataset with these category labels, we use the instrumental categories from the [General MIDI spec (Level 2)](https://en.wikipedia.org/wiki/General_MIDI_Level_2).

-- Drums
-- Piano
-- Guitar
-- Bass
-- Orchestra Solo
-- Orchestra Ensemble
-- Wind
-- Synth Lead

 ### Representations